PGA Tour, Inc. v. Martin: Decision

 The Supreme Court ruled in favor of Martin in a 7–2 decision.
 The court found that the PGA Tour should be viewed as a commercial enterprise operating in the entertainment industry for the economic benefit of its members rather than as a private club.
 It agreed with the Magistrate Judge Thomas Coffin that the statutory definition of public accommodation included a "golf course", rejecting the Tour's argument that its competitions are only places of public accommodation in the areas open to spectators.
 The operator of a public accommodation could not, in Judge Coffin's view, create private enclaves within the facility "… and thus relegate the ADA to hop-scotch areas."
 The finding was originally upheld by the United States Court for the Ninth Circuit.

 Justice Antonin Scalia wrote a dissent that concluded by referencing Kurt Vonnegut's story "Harrison Bergeron."

 Aftermath

 Martin has failed to make it through the PGA Tour Q-school since 2000.
 He has played in several PGA Tour events, notably in 2004.
 He lives in Eugene, Oregon and is the men's head golf coach at the University of Oregon.
+Martin would go on to have his leg amputated, above the knee, in 2021.